dfilatov/jspath/readme.md

 Comparison rules:
-  * if both operands to be compared are arrays, then the comparison will be true if there is a element in the first array and a element in the second array such that the result of performing the comparison of the two elements is true
+  * if both operands to be compared are arrays, then the comparison will be true if there is an element in the first array and an element in the second array such that the result of performing the comparison of two elements is true
   * if one operand is array and another is not, then the comparison will be true if there is element in array such that the result of performing the comparison of element and another operand is true
   * primitives to be compared as usual javascript primitives